Acoustics 001 - LoudspeakerWithCabinet

 Lump V/I cut

-.- As lump V/I target, select curve
+.- As lump V/I target, select a curve on the coil outer boundary (

 119

-. - Set Current to
+). - Set Current to

 .

-- As lump V/I target, select curve
+- As lump V/I target, select a curve on the coil outer boundary (

 - Let magnetism A target default to the whole geometry.